blinkmobile/blink-cdn-cli/docs/usage.md

        + bootstrap.css
 ```

-when you deploy the folder structure on the cdn becomes
+will deploy the following folder structure on the cdn:

 ```
 index.html